Collapse transition of a Lennard Jones polymer: Methods

 Now the states with negative $E_{\rm inter}$ are sampled much more frequently and through reweighting they contribute to the average (\ref{eq:E_II_av}) with equal impact.
 We choose to modify this weight function for the model considered here.
 The contributions from the individual chains remain

 and for the contribution of the inter-chain interaction we use in case of the truncated potential

 where $r_{\rm cm}$ is again the distance between the two center of masses.
 Now the regions of state space with positive chain-chain interaction -- which do not exist for Grassberger and Hegger's model -- are not suppressed and do not form barriers hampering the simulation.
-To prevent the two chains from permanently loosing contact, the distance between the two chains is now constrained by the term $\exp[-r_{\rm cm}(\mathbf{X},\mathbf{Y})/\rho]$ in the weight function, if the inter-chain interaction is close to zero.
+To prevent the two chains from permanently losing contact, the distance between the two chains is now constrained by the term $\exp[-r_{\rm cm}(\mathbf{X},\mathbf{Y})/\rho]$ in the weight function, if the inter-chain interaction is close to zero.
 Here $\rho\propto\sqrt{N}$ is a scale factor.

 The case of non-truncated potential is more complicated.
-As with the energy of the individual chains, it his highly desirable to avoid calculating or updating the full chain-chain interaction with each MC move due to the high computational cost.
+As with the energy of the individual chains, it is highly desirable to avoid calculating or updating the full chain-chain interaction with each MC move due to the high computational cost.
 Therefore, for generating the weight $W_{\rm inter}$ we opted to use $\alpha E_{\rm inter}^{c}$ as a proxy for $E_{\rm inter}$.
 Here, $E_{\rm inter}^{c}$ is the inter-chain interaction with a cutoff radius of $2b\approx2.2\sigma$ and $\alpha$ is a factor adjusted such that at the temperatures simulated $\max\{\exp[-(E_{\rm inter}-\alpha E_{\rm inter}^{c})/k_{\rm B}T]\}\approx 1$.
-The actual measurements are of course taken for the correct quantity $E_{\rm inter}$ and are accelerated by the means described in the previous section.
+The actual measurements are of course taken for the correct quantity $E_{\rm inter}$, are appropriately reweighted, and are accelerated by the means described in the previous subsection.